Blue-green algae in lakes and ponds can poison your dog

 He said that there were no nationwide figures of dog deaths from the poisoning.

-Melissa Martin, the owner of the three dogs in North Carolina, said Harpo jumped into a pond in Wilmington, North Carolina, on Thursday.
+Melissa Martin, the owner of the three dogs in North Carolina, said Harpo jumped into a pond in Wilmington, North Carolina, last Thursday.

 “He just splashed around in it a little bit,” she said.
 A few times, he put his face under the water as it he were “bobbing for apples.”